-Protections for applicants: Owners cannot deny tenancy based on the applicant having been or currently being a victim of domestic violence, dating violence, sexual assault, or stalking.
+Protections for applicants: Owners cannot deny tenancy based on the applicant having been or currently being a victim of domestic violence, dating violence, sexual assault, stalking, or human trafficking.
 However, the applicant must be otherwise eligible for tenancy.
 (See 24 Code of Federal Regulations (CFR) 982.452(b)(1).)